projectcontour/gimbal/docs/kubernetes-discoverer.md

 The Discoverer will leverage the watch feature of the Kubernetes API to receive changes dynamically, rather than having to poll the API.
 All available services & endpoints will be synchronized to the the same namespace matching the source system.

 The discoverer will only be responsible for monitoring a single cluster at a time.
-If multiple clusters are required to be watched, then multiple discoverer controllers will need to be deployed.
+If multiple clusters are required to be watched, then multiple discoverers will need to be deployed.

 ## Technical Details